kristopolous/reddit-comment-miner/README.md

 ## The Latest in Stalker Assistance Technology

-Ever get a reply on reddit where you think "Dear Lord Almighty!
+Ever get a reply on reddit and think "Dear Lord Almighty!
 This person crazy.
 Who is this?!"

 Now you *could* page through their comments and stalk them the old way or you could live it up with the brand new `reddit-comment-miner`.